rjsears/chia_plot_manager/README.md

 </p>

 <hr>

 ###<a name="dependencies"></a>Dependencies

 This was designed and is running on Ubuntu 20.04 for both the Plotter and the NAS so pretty much any linux flavor should work.
 Listed below are the things that I am using on both systems.
 The one thing to watch out for on the NAS is the version of pySMART you are using.
 I ran into a bug with the version (1.0) on PyPi and ended up using the version from the TrueNAS Folks.
-DO NOT use the version from PyPi, it won't work until patched.
+DO NOT use the version from PyPi, it won't work until patched.<br>

 <ul>
   <li><a href="https://docs.sentry.io/platforms/python/">Sentry-SDK (Optional, I use it for error tracking)</a></li>